Revature-Forge/Forge-Backend/README.md

 - Project
     - This model contains the detals of a project created by or in part by the user.
 - WorkExperience
-    - This model contains the iformation regarding the project done while Working at Revature.
+    - This model contains the information regarding the project done while Working at Revature.
 - WorkHistory
     - This model stores the information to the user's work history prior to their time at Revature.
 - Matrices
-    - This model stores all of the information dedicated for the creation of the skill matrix on the front end.
+    - This model stores all of the information dedicated for the creation of the skill matricies on the front end.

 ## JSON Upload/Download
 Forge allows for the uploading and downloading of profiles as JSON objects.

 # Technologies Used
 - Java
-- Spring Framework for Java
+- Spring Framework
-- Lombok Library for Java
+- Maven
 - H2 embedded database (development)
 - AWS EC2 / Postgres (production)
 - SonarCloud
+- Azure Pipelines